ControlSystemStudio/phoebus/core/pva/TLS.md

 Secure Socket Support
 =====================

-The server and client provide a simple preview of TLS-enabled "secure socket" communication.

 By default, the server and client will use plain TCP sockets to communicate.
 By configuring a keystore for the server and a truststore for the client, the communication can be switched to secure (TLS) sockets.